-All proposals above threshold and considered for funding will be subject to an Ethics Review carried out by independent ethics experts.
+All proposals likely to be funded will be subject to an ethics review carried out by independent ethics experts.
 When submitting a proposal to Horizon 2020, all applicants are required to complete an Ethics Issues Table (EIT) in the Part A of the proposal.
-Applicants who flag ethical issues in the EIT have to complete also a more in depth Ethics Self-Assessment in Part B.
+Applicants who flag ethical issues in the EIT also have to complete a more in depth Ethics Self-Assessment in Part B.

-The ethics self-assessment will become part of the Grant Agreement and may thus lead to binding obligations.
-The Grant Agreement can only be signed if all ethics requirement have been duly addressed.
-The ethics review result will distinguish between ethics requirements to be addressed before Grant Agreement signature and those that can be cleared at a later stage (e.g. ethics approvals to be submitted before the start of the action task).
+The ethics self-assessment will become part of the Grant Agreement and may thus give rise to binding obligations.
+The ethics review outcome will distinguish between ethics requirements to be addressed before Grant Agreement signature and those that can be cleared at a later stage (e.g. ethics approvals to be submitted before the start of the concerned research activity).
 In the latter case, a separate work package 'Ethics Requirements' listing the deliverables will be created automatically.